tanzeelrana/photo-library-server/README.md

     ```
     cd library
     ```

-3. **Build the Application**: In Visual Studio Code terminal, build the application using the .NET CLI:
+2. **Dependencies**:  restore the dependencies and project-specific tools specified in the project file (e.g., .csproj, .vbproj, or .fsproj):

     ```
+    dotnet restore
+    ```
+3. **Newtonsoft.Json**: This package is used for JSON serialization and deserialization.
+You can install it using the following command:

+    ```
+    dotnet add package Newtonsoft.Json
+    ```

+4. **Build the Application**: In Visual Studio Code terminal, build the application using the .NET CLI:

+    ```
     dotnet build
     ```

-4. **Run the Application**: Run the application using the .NET CLI:
+5. **Run the Application**: Run the application using the .NET CLI:

     ```
     dotnet run
     ```

-5. **Enter Album ID**: Follow the prompts to enter the album ID.
+6. **Enter Album ID**: Follow the prompts to enter the album ID.
 You can type 'quit' to exit the application.

 ## Usage